 I had no one to talk, I was lonely the last evening, I made a cup of tea for myself and the one who looks after our house, we chatted for a while, she had 4 kids, she also worked the whole day but she still smiled, we shared a joke and she asked me “How was it to travel in an aeroplane”, she never knew the word “spirit” but she had it.

-My neighbour makes the best “kheer” she also keeps a bowl full for us
+My neighbour makes the best “kheer” she also keeps a bowl for us, sometimes she gifts me flowers from her maternal house.

 I still sniff the oil soaked ‘bhature’ on the roadside dhaba, I still hold on to “tea cups” at the “chai ki dukaan” and talk about my “Nani” with a Stanger.
 That's my "India"